iagox86/dnscat2/doc/protocol.md

 The server will respond with a new pubkey of its own, exactly like the original configuration (the only difference is, it's done over an encrypted channel).

+After successful re-negotiation, the client and server should both reset their nonce values back to 0.

 ## Constants